-UAW will expand strikes at Ford and GM
+UAW Will Expand Strikes at Ford and GM

 The move is the second escalation of strikes that started Sept.
 15 at three plants, one each owned by GM, Ford and Stellantis, the parent of Chrysler, Jeep and Ram.
 The union said it would not expand the strike against Stellantis this week because of progress in negotiations there.

-The UAW’s president, Shawn Fain, said workers at a Ford plant in Chicago and a GM factory in Lansing, Mich., would walk off the job Friday.
+The UAW’s president, Shawn Fain, said workers at a Ford plant in Chicago and a GM factory in Lansing, Michigan, would walk off the job Friday.
 GM makes the Buick Enclave and Chevrolet Traverse SUVs at the Lansing plant.
 Ford makes the Explorer, the Police Interceptor Utility and Lincoln Aviator in Chicago.

 “Ford and GM have refused to make meaningful progress at the bargaining table,” Fain said in a livestreamed video.

 Ford’s Chicago plant employs about 4,600 UAW members, and GM’s Lansing plant has 2,300 union workers.
 Including the workers who walked off the job earlier, more than 25,000 UAW members at the three companies have been called on to stop working.
+The three automakers together employ nearly 150,000 UAW members.

 A week ago, workers walked out at 38 spare-parts distribution centers owned by GM and Stellantis.
 The UAW did not expand its strike at Ford because, the union said at the time, it had significant progress in contract negotiations with that company.

-The UAW is seeking a substantial wage increase for workers and opened the talks by demanding a 40% raise, pointing to the substantial profits all three companies have generated over the last decade and to the size of the pay increases they have given their CEOs over the last four years.
+The UAW is seeking a substantial wage increase for workers and opened the talks by demanding a 40% raise, pointing to the substantial profits all three companies have generated over the last decade and to the size of the pay increases for their CEOs over the last four years.

 The companies have each offered roughly 20% over four years.
 Ford and the union have reached agreements on some other demands, including cost-of-living adjustments if inflation surges again and the right to strike if the company closes plants.

+“Fain is out-negotiating the car companies, and he is having fun making them dance while he calls them names,” said Erik Gordon, a business professor at the University of Michigan who follows the auto industry.
+“One week he gets Ford to give more in the hope of not being targeted for another closure.
+The next week he tells Ford they haven’t given enough and closes one of their plants.”

+But if the companies agree to most of the union’s demands, they could struggle to compete in the fast-growing market for electric vehicles, which is dominated by Tesla, a nonunion automaker, Gordon said.
+“The union will enjoy big gains for a few years until the companies’ inability to compete causes job losses,” he said.

-The parties have met regularly, and on Thursday, the union presented its latest counteroffer to Stellantis, the union said.
+The parties have met regularly, and Thursday, the union presented its latest counteroffer to Stellantis, the union said.
 Negotiating teams from the UAW and GM met Wednesday in a session attended by Fain.

 The union leader’s online remarks Friday were delayed for nearly half an hour by what he called “a flurry of interest from the companies in addressing some serious bargaining issue.”
 He did not provide more details.